2023–2025 Sundhnúkur eruptions: Blue Lagoon

 The administrators of the Blue Lagoon extended the closure announcement five times after the evacuation in November 2023 due to continuing geological activity.
 Following permission from the chief of police, it reopened on 17 December 2023.
 Prior to reopening, the staff were trained in evacuation procedures to ensure preparedness for any emergencies, while the administration prepared an evacuation process, expected to take around two hours in case of emergency.
 Additionally, guests were to be informed about the current situation.
 Despite the advertised closure, staff members at the Blue Lagoon were observed in the spa's geothermal waters prior to the official reopening, assessing conditions.
 The Blue Lagoon remained open for just two days before it closed again on 18 December 2023 after the first eruption commenced only 2–3 km away.
 All guests and staff were evacuated from the site roughly one to two hours before the eruption.
 The Blue Lagoon reopened on 6 January 2024, with all facilities back in operation by 10 January.
 However, it was shut down once again on 14 January and promptly evacuated, but reopened on 20 January.
-It was safely evacuated at the start of the third eruption on 8 February 2024 but the hot springs were subsequently cut off by a fast-moving lava flow engulfing the northest stretch of Route 426 (Norðurljósavegur), its main access road.
+It was safely evacuated at the start of the third eruption on 8 February 2024 but the hot springs were subsequently cut off by a fast-moving lava flow engulfing the northernmost stretch of Route 426 (Norðurljósavegur), its main access road.
 On 16 February, the Blue Lagoon reopened after the Icelandic Road Administration constructed a new gravel road within the defence barriers surrounding the hot springs, restoring access that had been cut off by a lava flow from the recent eruption.